paladin-t/b8/docs/manual.md

 PRINT foo(1, 2);
 ~~~~~~~~~~

-It's also possible to use the `CALL` statement with brackets clamped identifier to gets an invokable object, instead of calling it immediately, as:
+It's also possible to use the `CALL` statement with brackets clamped routine name to get an invokable object, instead of calling it immediately, as:

 ~~~~~~~~~~bas
 c = CALL(bar)